cyclus/cyclus4fco/README.md

    timestep list, `power` for the power timeserie, `trans` for transaction, and `inv` for the inventory.
 When requesting power or time, facilities/commodities/nuclides information are not use.
-When requesting inventory only the first FAC1 and NUC are read as a list a facilities and a list of nuclides, respectively.
-When requestion transaction, the FAC1 list corresponds to the senders, FAC2 to the receivers facilities, and COM to the commodities.
+When requesting inventory only the first FAC_A and NUC are read as a list a facilities and a list of nuclides, respectively.
+When requestion transaction, the FAC_A list corresponds to the senders, FAC_B to the receivers facilities, and COM to the commodities.
    The item separator in the list is the `,`.
    Some example of input file can be found in [input_example](input_example).